 Here you can also find the only one drinking water faucet, before arriving in San Fruttuoso Capodimonte.

 Arriving at Passo del Bacio (it takes its name from a legend according to which two young people in love, in order not to separate as the families would have liked, die by throwing themselves at this point, after a last kiss) the route becomes a bit more challenging because to some points where you have to walk directly on the rock overlooking the sea.
 The chains helps during these passages, especially in a short stretch where the rock has few points of support for the feet.

 The difficulties are rewarded by a breathtaking view of Cala dell'Oro and Punta Torretta and by the immensity of the sea below us.

 The path proceed narrow and a bit bumpy and with some ups and downs on rock steps, up to the crossing of a dry stream (the presence of some chains denotes the presence of water at certain times of the year).

-Here, paying attention to the signs (the path is not so clearly delineated) and continue on the path that begins to climb.
+Here begins the last ascent before the destination.
 The climb is very steep and tiring and begins with a first very sunny stretch to then go into the woods, reaching in about 40 minutes, the summit named "Costa del Termine".